DDC-PINNs: A Predictor-Corrector Approach Based on Neural Network-Driven Domain Decomposition and Classical ODE Solvers for Time-Dependent PDEs: Introduction

-This paper is organized as follows: { In section \ref{sec2}, we review PINNs for solving PDEs.
-In section \ref{d3pinns}, we introduce the novel framework D3PINNs.
-In section \ref{sec3}, several numerical experiments will be presented, and we will draw a conclusion in section \ref{sec4}.}
+This paper is organized as follows: In section \ref{sec2}, PINNs for solving PDEs are reviewed.
+In section \ref{sec3}, the novel framework DDC-PINNs is introduced.
+In Section \ref{sec4}, an error analysis of DDC-PINN is presented.
+In Section \ref{sec5}, the effectiveness of our method is demonstrated through a series of numerical experiments; and our conclusions are presented in Section \ref{sec6}.

 {